 If the first antecedent - attention on common trends - prevails, there will be both cross-industry and economy-wide risk.
-Decision-makers' attention to common issues in the environment, e.g., stock market performance, supply chain operation, customer service, will be the main cause of convergence.
-Systemic risk caused by this antecedent is difficult to fully control (i.e. reduce a risk event's probability of happening) because it is related to system-wide challenges; nonetheless, it can be to an extent mitigated (Hopkin, 2018).
-At individual firm level, risk can be diversified (e.g. the risk supply chain failure is managed by diversifying suppliers (Gornall and Strebulaev, 2018)) or partially transferred (e.g., by reinsurance).
+Decision-makers' attention to common issues in the environment, e.g., stock market performance, supply chain operation, or customer service, will be the main cause of convergence.
+Systemic risk caused by this antecedent is difficult to fully control because it is related to system-wide challenges; nonetheless, it can be to an extent mitigated (Hopkin, 2018).
+At individual firm level, risk can be diversified (e.g., the risk supply chain failure is managed by diversifying suppliers (Gornall and Strebulaev, 2018)) or partially transferred (e.g., by reinsurance).
+Even though reinsurance connectivity provides an additional route of transmitting financial shocks, the U.S. property and casualty insurance market, for example, has been shown to be resilient to systemic risk contagion from reinsurance transactions (Chen et al., 2020).
 Regulators can help individual firms control the risk by setting risk limits, and guiding them to prepare for emerging system-wide risks.

-If the second antecedent - attention on the adjacent industry and threat of substitution - is the main driver of the convergence, there will be cross-industry risk.
-If this is the case, managers in insurers and banks are preoccupied by firms' selling products or adopting strategies traditionally associated with the other industry.
-As a consequence, risk contagion arises, whereby shocks in one industry spill over to the other.
+If the second antecedent - attention on the adjacent industry and threat of substitution - is the main driver of the convergence, there will be risk of cross-industry contagion.
+In that case, managers in insurers and banks are preoccupied by firms' selling products or adopting strategies traditionally associated with the other industry.
+As a consequence, shocks in one industry may spill over to the other.
 For instance, in the wake of the 2007-08 financial crisis insurers' involvement in banking business, e.g., selling structured credit products, was seen as a key cause of systemic risk (Cummins and Weiss, 2009).
-To control and mitigate such systemic risk, regulators build firewalls to limit the blurring of industry boundaries.
+Hence, regulatory responses are called for that mitigate the risk of contagion, focusing on type of activity as well as specific (e.g., systemically important) entities (Elyasiani et al., 2016; Kaserer and Klein, 2019).
+Furthermore, given the empirically observed asymmetry between the systemic effects of banks and insurance companies (Chen et al., 2014; Elyasiani et al., 2016), differential regulatory approached are called for in the two industries, reflecting both the type of exposure and the degree of connectedness (Kaserer and Klein, 2019; Jourde, 2022).

-If the third antecedent - risk managers' exposure to similar (risk) management fashions - prevails, then both idiosyncratic and economy-wide risks arise.
+If the third antecedent - risk managers' exposure to similar (risk) management fashions prevails, then both idiosyncratic and economy-wide risks arise.
 Managers' attention may be led to 'fashionable' topics, e.g., implementing enterprise risk management (ERM) frameworks without sufficiently reflecting on non-quantifiable uncertainties (Power, 2009).
 Attention and thus risk perception can become biased (Schweizer et al., 2022), possibly away from crucial risks (idiosyncratic or otherwise) towards less material ones.
 Furthermore, groupthink (Janis, 2008) may also lead to similar actions adopted when facing the same event, which further exacerbates systemic risk.
 A compounding issue is that then risk disclosure itself, by reflecting the biases of risk perception, becomes less informative in reflecting and anticipating the risks that firms are exposed to.
 Such problems invite a risk governance response.
-Previous studies show that corporate governance, especially the role of risk professionals, has a big impact on the performance of firms during crises (Hunjra et al., 2020; Aebi et al., 2012) and the need for inclusive governance (Schweizer et al., 2022; Renn et al., 2022) is well established given the complexities and ambiguities of systemic risk management.
+Previous studies show that corporate governance, especially the role of risk professionals, has a big impact on the performance of firms during crises (Aebi et al., 2012; Hunjra et al., 2020) and the need for inclusive governance (Schweizer et al., 2022; Renn et al., 2022) is well established given the complexities and ambiguities of systemic risk management.
+In particular, lower levels of risk-taking in the insurance industry have been associated with factors including higher levels of board independence and increased monitoring (Eling and Marek, 2014).